redhat-openstack/website/source/uncategorized/setting-up-ha-of-cinder.html.md

 ## Setting up HA of Cinder

-This document outlines configuration details of setting up HA of Cinder.
+This document outlines configuration details for setting up HA of Cinder.

 Install the RPMs: